 This quinoa veggie burger recipe is the freakin' bomb, people.
 It makes the most perfect vegan burgers: delicious, hearty, and full of flavor.
 They also stay together beautifully.
 There's truly nothing worse than a crumbling vegan burger patty.
 What I especially love about this quinoa veggie burger recipe is that it's very healthy, super easy to make, protein-packed.
-The quinoa veggie burgers crispy on the outside, and not at all dry.
+The quinoa veggie burgers are crispy on the outside, and not at all dry.
 What's not to love?
 You have to try these!

 Thai Quinoa Burgers [Vegan]